claudiotx/claudiotx/README.md

 <h3 align="left">What I do:</h3>
 <p>
-  I can help you and your company on all stages of your web or mobile product development process (state of the art industry standards) from Frontend, Backend, Message Queues, CI/CD Operations, Cloud Infrastructure provisioning and management, Telemetry, Security, Compliance and Quality Assurance.
+  I help companies on all stages of web or mobile product development process (state of the art industry standards) from Frontend, Backend, Message Queues, CI/CD Operations, Cloud Infrastructure provisioning and management, Telemetry, Observability, Security, SLA, Compliance and Quality Assurance.

-I'm specialised in helping startups 🦄 across all stages of web product development , deployment and operations , leading and managing development teams, architecting and building commercial large scale web applications.
+I'm specialised in helping startups 🦄 across all stages of web product development, deployment and operations, leading and managing development teams, architecting and building commercial large scale web applications.

 Industries: Sportsbook, Online Gambling, Online Casinos, Advertisement, Software as a Service (SaaS) tools within others).
   </p>